ayumusk/DailyTasks-WebAutomation/README.md

 ## Features

-This project perform following tasks:
+This project performs following tasks:
 ##
 ```
 ✅Generates a pdf of daily news<br></br>